 This is the phase where you sum up and finalize the interview.

 Ask how the candidate experienced the interview.
 Then, revisit the next steps in the process and make sure there are no remaining questions or concerns.

 After the interview

-Make sure you have the scorecard completed as soon as possible after the interview, and to document your impressions.
+Make sure you have the scorecard completed as soon as possible after the interview and do not consult any other interviewers before documenting your own impressions.